Under national scrutiny over a paper ‘shortage,’ Luzerne County’s polls workers worked overtime to ensure people could vote

 According to Luzerne County Councilmember Tim McGinley, there was no reserve of ballot paper in the election bureau’s possession.
 Paper had to be procured from neighboring Lackawanna County and Albany, N.Y.

 The paper is essential to voting in Luzerne, where voters mark their choices on touchscreen machines.
 The ballots are printed and then scanned into separate machines.
-Without the paper, voters had to fill provisional ballots and that take longer to setup, said poll workers.
+Without the paper, voters had to fill provisional ballots and that takes longer to set up, said poll workers.
 The most efficient fix was to get more paper.

 Dave Bronsbury was working for a company conducting exit polls in Duryea, but when he heard of the paper shortage he made the 20-minute drive to Wilkes-Barre to get two boxes that came with 2,000 sheets of paper each.